The Korean War:

 army's monopoly of weapons, the United States could be patient.

-the OAS to avoid the appearance of taking unilateral measures
+would operate through the OAS to avoid the appearance of taking

-or abandoning the Good Neighbor policy, which would only have
+unilateral measures or abandoning the Good Neighbor policy, which

-its action, however, it intended to act alone as a last resort.
+vote approving its action, however, it intended to act alone as

-This opportunistic attitude toward the OAS's role continued for
+a last resort.
+This opportunistic attitude toward the OAS's role

-the next eight years.
-But it was not until the OAS conference
+continued for the next eight years.
+But it was not until the OAS

-in Caracas, Venezuela, in March 1954 that the Administration obtained
+conference in Caracas, Venezuela, in March 1954 that the Administration

-the legal facade it thought essential, and after "two weeks
+obtained the legal facade it thought essential, and after "two

-of very intensive work," involving both threats and promises
+weeks of very intensive work," involving both threats and

-of aid, Dulles was able to get the OAS to pass a resolution, one
+promises of aid, Dulles was able to get the OAS to pass a resolution,

 enthusiasm."
 It was also less than he had initially demanded.